Ben Carson blasts Omar's 'disgusting' Georgia-Apartheid comparison, says Biden doesn't understand 'Jim Crow'

 Carson said Omar's comments are indicative of a major problem in the U.S. as of late, wherein people can make firebrand allegations without backing up their claims with facts -- only invective accusations like "racist" and "Jim Crow."

 "We're not each other's enemies.
-Trying to create black victimhood and white guilt does not lead us to a good place," he said.
+Trying to create Black victimhood and White guilt does not lead us to a good place," he said.

 Regarding Jim Crow, the segregationist laws passed by Southern Democrats after the end of Reconstruction, Carson said it was also problematic to see President Biden toss the term around with abandon.